Q&A

 Coding Labs will be released on Fridays and due the following Friday.

-This course redesign will work best if you keep up with the videos and think/learn while watching them.
+This course will work best if you keep up with the videos and think/learn while watching them.
 The quizzes are there to keep you on track…but don’t contain all we expect you to know.

 Labs and office hours begin next week